Before applying to Medical School

-Invitation to interview
+Coming to interview

-All candidates who firmly accept an offer from us will be sent an Occupational Health assessment form which includes health screening and immunisation, in the June of the year they are due to start studying with us.
-This must be completed and returned before taking up your place with us.
+All candidates who firmly accept an offer from us will be sent an Occupational Health assessment form which includes health screening and immunisation.
+Our Occupational Health will consider whether you will need any reasonable adjustments to support you during your studies.

 The Occupational Health assessment will also assess the impact a long-term health condition is having on the person’s ability to practise medicine safely, which will be unique for each individual.
 This will follow the General Medical Council Outcomes for Graduates guidance and fitness to practise requirements.
 Although we hope that applicants will go on to become doctors working in the NHS, GMC registration will only be given to students who meet all the outcomes and are fit to practise at the point of graduation.